 · to notify the appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence.
 We will only make this disclosure if you agree or when required or authorized by law.

 Ø Health Oversight Activities.
-We may disclose medical information to a health oversight agency for activities authorized by law.
+We may disclose PHI to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, licensure, and New York State SPARCS Data Reporting System.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.

 · In response to a court order, subpoena, warrant, summons or similar process;